wvanderp/the-right-tool/src/tools/ExifExtractor/README.md

 - Extracts EXIF metadata from images (JPEG, TIFF, and some RAW formats)
 - Displays a summary card with camera, exposure, location, and a thumbnail preview
 - Shows the full EXIF data as formatted JSON
+- Lets you generate custom output using a Handlebars template (click "Show Template Editor" to reveal)
 - Uses The Right Tool's design language and Tailwind CSS

 ## Usage